 Hidden cost 3: consultations, imaging, follow-ups

 Some clinics offer a free initial consultation.
 Others charge £100, £150, £240, or even more.
 A small minority (mine included) charge £250 but credit it to your surgery cost if you proceed.
+In the July audit, published consultation fees ran from £100 credited, through £120 to £250 at the hospital groups, to £300 and £350 uncredited at two Harley Street practices.

 A free first consultation can be the cheaper option, until you discover that the second consultation, the imaging session, and the pre-op meeting each cost extra.
 A "free" first consultation followed by three £150 follow-ups is £450.
 That is more than my single £250 fully credited initial consultation.